Making AI Evaluation Deployment Relevant Through Context Specification: Example Use Case

 \begin{itemize} \item \textbf{Stakeholders / roles:} HR screeners; hiring manager; operations representative responsible for coordinator performance. \item \textbf{Workflow / decision points:} System ranks candidates; HR may accept, override, or escalate rankings; chatbot used for borderline or surprising candidates and during hiring meetings. \item \textbf{Constraints / norms:} High application volume; time pressure; limited transparency into system logic; emerging norm of trusting top-ranked candidates by default. \item \textbf{Linking mechanisms:} Over-reliance on rankings under time pressure; chatbot summaries anchoring candidate framing; selection criteria potentially misaligned with disruption-management skills. \item \textbf{Uncertainties / evidence needs:} Frequency and direction of overrides; order of review (summary vs.\ application); whether overrides are recorded; gap between shortlisted skills and industry norms. \end{itemize}

 By following the inputs and activities summarized in Table~\ref{tab:context_spec}, context specification for this use case yields three main outcomes: a clear articulation of what matters to HR staff, hiring managers, and affected candidates; a set of systematised constructs (such as productivity, over‑reliance, shifting accountability, and fairness), and shared criteria for what counts as success or harm in AI‑enabled Rail Operations Controller hiring for the stakeholder organization.
-These outcomes provide a structured basis for selecting and combining evaluation methods and an explicit record of key uncertainties and observability limits, enabling stakeholders to design and sequence evaluations, interpret evidence about the screening tool, and make downstream decisions about piloting, go/no‑go, scaling, or decommissioning.
+These outcomes provide a structured basis for selecting and combining evaluation methods and an explicit record of key uncertainties and observability limits.
+Together, these outcomes can support stakeholders in designing and sequencing evaluations, interpreting evidence about the screening tool, and making downstream decisions about piloting, go/no‑go, scaling, or decommissioning.